 Specifically Targeted Antimicrobial Peptide (STAMP) Platform

-Armata is the worldwide, exclusive licensee from UCLA of the STAMP (Specifically Targeted Antimicrobial Peptides) Platform.
+Armata is the worldwide, exclusive licensee from the University of California, Los Angeles (UCLA) of the STAMP (Specifically Targeted Antimicrobial Peptide) Platform.

 STAMPs are designed by mining bacterial genomes for targeting domains that confer pathogen-specific killing activity.
 An antimicrobial peptide is then linked to the targeting domain allowing the antimicrobial activity to be directed to a pathogen of choice within a microbial community.
 STAMPs drive reengineering of the human microbiome by selectively eliminating targeted pathogens that drive microbial dysbiosis; healthy flora are preserved offering long-term protection from recolonization.
 This targeted approach represents an enormous improvement over broad-spectrum antibiotics that indiscriminately kill both beneficial and pathogenic bacteria.